A new website for the University of Würzburg

 The website is a daily companion for many university members and is aimed at different target groups.
 It is therefore particularly important to take into account the diverse requirements and wishes of the university community.
 Our project group is therefore deliberately broadly based with members from all status groups at the university.

-The project group works with the core team and our external consultant in several workshops to develop key requirements for the website.
+The project group works together with the core team and our external consultant to develop key requirements for the website in several workshops.

 Faculties